demisto/content/Packs/PaloAltoNetworks_Threat_Vault/Integrations/ThreatVaultv2/README.md

 ### threatvault-threat-signature-get
 ***
-Gets the antivirus or antispyware or files signature.
+Gets the antivirus or anti-spyware or files signature.

 #### Base Command